bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

-.. _DataTypeNetAddress:
+.. _DataTypeAddress:

-net-address
+ADDRESS
-   :index:`\ <single: Data Type; net-address>`\
+   :index:`\ <single: Data Type; ADDRESS>`\

    is either a domain name or an IP address specified as a dotted quadruple in string or quoted string format.
 This directive only permits a single address to be specified.
 The :strong:`NetPort` must be specificly separated.
-If multiple net-addresses are needed, please assess if it is also possible to specify :strong:`NetAddresses` (plural).
+If multiple ADDRESSES are needed, please assess if it is also possible to specify :strong:`Addresses` (plural).

-.. _DataTypeNetAddresses:
+.. _DataTypeAddresses:

-net-addresses
+ADDRESSES
-   :index:`\ <single: Data Type; net-addresses>`\
+   :index:`\ <single: Data Type; ADDRESSES>`\

-   Specify a set of net-addresses and net-ports.
+   Specify a set of ADDRESSES and net-ports.
 Probably the simplest way to explain this is to show an example:

    .. code-block:: bareosconfig
-      :caption: net-addresses
+      :caption: ADDRESSES

       Addresses  = {
           ip = { addr = 1.2.3.4; port = 1205;}